dotnet/coreclr/README.md

 In addition, by default the build will not only create the runtime executables, but it will also build all the tests.
-There are quit a few tests so this does take a significant amount of time that is not necessary if you are just want to experiement with changes.
+There are quit a few tests so this does take a significant amount of time that is not necessary if you are just want to experiment with changes.
 You can submit the building of the tests with the 'skiptests' argument to the build script.

 Thus to get a build as quickly as possible type the following (using \ as the directory separator, use / on Unix machines)